 The adventure to Catalina Island begins with the boat trip that ranges in length of time depending where you depart.

-Boat trips are available from most of the harbors in Southern California so we decided to leave from Dana Point Harbor for the hour and a half trip across the Pacific.
+Boat trips are available from most of the harbors in Southern California all year round.
+We choose to leave from Dana Point Harbor for the hour and a half trip.

-The newer and larger boats get you there a lot faster these days and most of the time it is smooth sailing which helps to keep the sea sickness at a minimum.
-However, just to be sure we loaded up on the Dramamine.
+The newer and larger boats get you there a lot faster these days and most of the time it is smooth sailing.
+Smoother and shorter rides help to keep the sea sickness at a minimum or not at all.
+However, just to be sure we loaded up on Dramamine.